About us

 Jacqueline Toussaint is a PhD student

-I’ve previously studied Biochemistry and Microbiology at Montana State University, with my Bachelor’s thesis research focused on generating and analyzing multi-omics datasets.
+I previously studied biochemistry and microbiology at Montana State University, USA, with my Bachelor’s thesis research focused on generating and analyzing multi-omics datasets.
 I’m excited to further my education in the lab of Dr. John Lees at EMBL-EBI and the University of Cambridge, UK.

 lilyjacqueline at ebi dot ac dot uk